Answers to some frequently asked questions.

 For the healthcare professional, instrument-free means everything required to run a lab-grade PCR test is included within the test kit, including all of the necessary reagents and supplies.
 This translates to less hands-on time, no maintenance, no bottleneck or backup time, and no calibration costs.

-Compared to the PCR instruments that exist in hospitals and laboratories today, the Visby Medical device is faster and easier to use, and it fits in the palm of your hand for portable use at the point of care.*
+Compared to the PCR instruments that exist in hospitals and laboratories today, the Visby Medical device is easier to use and does not require upfront capital, and it fits in the palm of your hand for portable use at the point of care.*

 *Requires a CLIA Certificate of Waiver

 The concept of accuracy depends upon the comparator test used.
-The Visby Medical COVID-19 Point of Care Test has a 100% positive percent agreement, a 95.2% negative percent agreement, and a Limit of Detection (LoD) of 435 viral genome copies per swab.
+The Visby Medical Respiratory Health Test is a true PCR test.
+The positive percent agreement for Flu A, Flu B and SARS-CoV-2 is 96.2%, 96.9% and 93.2%, respectively.
+The negative percent agreement for Flu A, Flu B and SARS-CoV-2 is 98.9%, 100% and 98.9%, respectively.
 To best understand the performance please review our package insert for more detail.

-Store the Visby Medical COVID-19 Point of Care Test in a cool and dry environment (36°F-86°F).
+Store the Visby Medical Respiratory Health Test in a cool and dry environment (36°F-86°F).
 Do not freeze.
 In case of refrigeration or other exposure to cold temperatures, ensure that the Visby device is allowed to come to its minimum operating temperature prior to use.

-Do not remove the COVID-19 device from the foil pouch until the workspace is prepared and you are ready to run the test.
-When you are ready to run the test, make sure the COVID-19 device is at room temperature (66°F-82°F) on a clean, level surface, with the main label facing upward.
+Do not remove the Respiratory Health Test device from the foil pouch until the workspace is prepared and you are ready to run the test.
+When you are ready to run the test, make sure the Respiratory Health device is at room temperature (55°F-88°F) on a clean, level surface, with the main label facing upward.

-After use, the COVID-19 device, pastettes, and Visby Buffer should be disposed of in accordance with local regulations.
+After use, the Respiratory Health Test device, pastettes, and Visby Buffer should be disposed of in accordance with local regulations.

 No. Visby Medical received emergency use authorization (EUA) from the FDA for use in CLIA-waived settings, which includes locations in the US such as doctor’s offices, mobile labs/clinics, surgical centers, nursing homes, or any laboratory with a CLIA Certificate of Waiver.